-Appendix D to this document features a cost matrix which identifies the differences in costs for each of the processes.
+The following pages feature a cost matrix which identifies the differences in costs for each of the processes.

 Please note the total costs as identified in the second and third columns.
 These are the full costs to the state party, including staff costs for the cycle, using each of the processes.